CodeYourFuture/syllabus/docs/git/cheatsheet.md

 2. Then click the Open in Visual Studio Code option:

 ![Open in Visual Studio Code option](./assets/opening-vscode.png)

+Visual Studio Code will now open with the code from the repo.

 ## I want to save my code to the repo (Committing)